tuftsceeo/wildcat-code/README.md

 The prototype coding tool for wildcats in the IEP-CT project

 ## Update Jan 2025:
 Merged in the web BLE experiment into the React app / JS.

-Contributors jenncross
+Contributors: jenncross

 `wildcatweb` is the primary prototype folder.
+- Assistance from ChatGPT 4o and Claude 3.5 Sonnet

 ## Core Components